elmtree-askmo/cloudcannon-app/content/learn/physics/what-is-the-principle-of-conservation-of-angular-momentum-and-its-mathematical-basis.md

 seo:
   title: QuickTakes | Physics
   page_description: >-
-    The principle of conservation of angular momentum states that the angular momentum of a system remains constant if no external torque acts on it.
-This principle is mathematically expressed through relationships derived from Newton's laws, showcasing how moment of inertia and angular velocity contribute to the system's overall angular momentum.
+    The principle of conservation of angular momentum states that in the absence of external torque, the angular momentum of a system remains constant.
+Mathematically, it is expressed as the derivative of angular momentum being zero.
+This principle explains behaviors in various physical contexts, such as rotational dynamics and celestial mechanics.
   page_keywords: >-
-    conservation, angular momentum, torque, mathematical basis, Newton's laws, moment of inertia, angular velocity, physics, astronomy, rotation, galaxies, symmetries
+    conservation of angular momentum, angular momentum, external torque, moment of inertia, angular velocity, physics principles, point mass, rigid body, ice skater example, celestial mechanics, rotational dynamics
 author: QuickTakes
 question: >-
     What is the principle of conservation of angular momentum and its mathematical basis?
 answer: >-
     The principle of conservation of angular momentum states that if the external torque acting on a system is zero, then the angular momentum of that system remains constant.
-Mathematically, this can be expressed as:\n\n$$\n\frac{d \vec{L}}{dt} = 0\n$$\n\nThis implies that the change in angular momentum, $\Delta \vec{L}$, is zero for any change of state of the system.
-In other words, the total angular momentum $\vec{L}$ of the system is conserved:\n\n$$\n\vec{L} = \vec{l_1} + \vec{l_2} + \ldots + \vec{l_N} = \text{constant}\n$$\n\nwhere $\vec{l_i}$ represents the angular momentum of each individual particle in the system.\n\nThe mathematical basis for this principle is derived from Newton's laws of motion, particularly the law of conservation of momentum.
-The relationship between torque ($\tau$) and angular momentum ($L$) is given by:\n\n$$\n\text{net } \tau = \frac{dL}{dt}\n$$\n\nThis means that if there is no net external torque acting on the system, the angular momentum does not change over time.\n\nAngular momentum can also be expressed in terms of moment of inertia ($I$) and angular velocity ($\omega$) using the formula:\n\n$$\nL = I \omega\n$$\n\nThis relationship highlights how the distribution of mass (moment of inertia) and the rate of rotation (angular velocity) contribute to the overall angular momentum of a system.\n\nThe conservation of angular momentum has significant implications in various fields, including astronomy, where it explains phenomena such as the rotation of planets and the formation of galaxies.
-For example, as a nebula collapses to form a star, it conserves angular momentum, leading to the star's rotation.\n\nIn summary, the principle of conservation of angular momentum is a fundamental concept in physics that illustrates the inherent symmetries in nature, and it is mathematically grounded in the relationships established by Newton's laws of motion.
+This principle is fundamental in physics and can be mathematically expressed as:\n\n$$\n\frac{d \vec{L}}{dt} = 0\n$$\n\nThis equation indicates that the rate of change of angular momentum $\vec{L}$ with respect to time is zero, implying that the angular momentum is conserved.\n\nAngular momentum ($L$) can be defined in several ways, depending on the context.
+For a point mass, it is given by the product of the linear momentum ($p$) and the distance ($r$) from the point of rotation:\n\n$$\nL = r \times p\n$$\n\nAlternatively, for a rigid body rotating about an axis, angular momentum can be expressed as:\n\n$$\nL = I \omega\n$$\n\nwhere $I$ is the moment of inertia and $\omega$ is the angular velocity.\n\nThe conservation of angular momentum can be observed in various physical scenarios.
+A classic example is an ice skater who spins.
+As the skater pulls her arms in, she reduces her moment of inertia ($I$), which results in an increase in her angular velocity ($\omega$) to conserve angular momentum.
+This relationship can be summarized as:\n\n$$\nL_{\text{initial}} = L_{\text{final}} \implies I_{\text{initial}} \omega_{\text{initial}} = I_{\text{final}} \omega_{\text{final}}\n$$\n\nIn the context of celestial mechanics, the conservation of angular momentum explains the behavior of planets and other celestial bodies.
+For instance, as a cloud of gas and dust contracts under gravity to form a solar system, its rotation rate increases due to the conservation of angular momentum.\n\nIn summary, the principle of conservation of angular momentum is a powerful concept that applies across various fields of physics, from the motion of everyday objects to the dynamics of astronomical systems.
+Its mathematical basis is rooted in the absence of external torques, leading to the constancy of angular momentum in isolated systems.
 subject: Physics
 file_name: what-is-the-principle-of-conservation-of-angular-momentum-and-its-mathematical-basis.md
 url: /learn/physics/questions/what-is-the-principle-of-conservation-of-angular-momentum-and-its-mathematical-basis
 score: -1.0
 related_article1:
-    id: 123062
+    id: 37900
     title: >-
-        How do mathematical models help in predicting physical phenomena?
+        What is the importance of mathematical reasoning in deriving physical laws?
-    subject: Mathematics
+    subject: Physics
-    url: /learn/mathematics/questions/how-do-mathematical-models-help-in-predicting-physical-phenomena
+    url: /learn/physics/questions/what-is-the-importance-of-mathematical-reasoning-in-deriving-physical-laws
 related_article2:
-    id: 123067
+    id: 37884
     title: >-
-        What are some examples of fundamental principles in physics that rely on mathematics?
+        Can you explain how Faraday's Law is mathematically formulated and its significance in physics?
     subject: Physics
-    url: /learn/physics/questions/what-are-some-examples-of-fundamental-principles-in-physics-that-rely-on-mathematics
+    url: /learn/physics/questions/can-you-explain-how-faradays-law-is-mathematically-formulated-and-its-significance-in-physics
 related_article3:
-    id: 123056
+    id: 37889
     title: >-
-        How does the law of gravitation illustrate the relationship between physics and mathematics?
+        What are the key contributions of Babylonian and Greek traditions to the development of mathematics in physics?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/how-does-the-law-of-gravitation-illustrate-the-relationship-between-physics-and-mathematics
+    url: /learn/mathematics/questions/what-are-the-key-contributions-of-babylonian-and-greek-traditions-to-the-development-of-mathematics-in-physics
 related_article4:
-    id: 123054
+    id: 37899
     title: >-
-        How did the Babylonian method influence the development of physics?
+        How do mathematical models help in predicting physical phenomena?
-    subject: History of the World
+    subject: Mathematics
-    url: /learn/history-of-the-world/questions/how-did-the-babylonian-method-influence-the-development-of-physics
+    url: /learn/mathematics/questions/how-do-mathematical-models-help-in-predicting-physical-phenomena
 ---

 &nbsp;